-C F ır SE LF YES NO 1.
+SE LF YES NO 1.
 Do you enjoy your work?
-2. Are you interested in improving risk management in your office?
+Are you interested in improving risk management in your office?
 3. Do you periodically remind yourself why you wanted to become a lawyer in the first place?
 4. Do you have adequate insurance coverage? • Professional liability • Life • Health • Disability • Cyber/Data Breach 5.
-Do you manage stress by: Balancing your personal and professional lives Maintaining a healthy mind and body Tending to the basics of rest, exercise, and nutrition Taking vacations Leaving your work problems at the office Not losing sight of the Big Picture Developing outside interests and hobbies Scheduling leisure time Nurturing friendships 6.
+Do you manage stress by: • Balancing your personal and professional lives • Maintaining a healthy mind and body • Tending to the basics of rest, exercise, and nutrition • Taking vacations • Leaving your work problems at the office • Not losing sight of the Big Picture • Developing outside interests and hobbies • Scheduling leisure time • Nurturing friendships 6.
 Are you sensitive to stress caused by the death of a spouse or close relative, personal injury, separation or divorce, and/or financial woes?
-7. Are you aware that drug and alcohol abuse is at the root of many malpractice claims?
-8. Do you know where to get help for substance abuse problems, such as the State Bar's PALS program?
-9. Do you enjoy being around other lawyers?
-10. Are you good at prioritizing your work and staying on task?
+7. Are you aware that drug and alcohol abuse is at the root of many malpractice claims? ś 🗌 8.
+Do you know where to get help for substance abuse problems, such as the State Bar's PALS program?
+9. 10.
+Do you enjoy being around other lawyers?
+Are you good at prioritizing your work and staying on task?
 T Set goals for yourself and your firm.
 Think long-term.
 Where do you want to be in one year, five years, or ten years?
 Develop a road map for getting there.
-No o. of
+Involve your staff in the journey.
+No. Yes Ans